unvired/rest-sample-ios/README.md

 -----------------
 1. Mac running version 10.14 (macOS Mojave) or higher.
 2. Xcode 10.0:
-You can install Xcode from https://developer.apple.com/xcode
+You can get the latest Xcode from https://developer.apple.com/xcode
 3. Cocoapods:
 This project is dependent on UnviredSDK library which is distributed as a cocoapod.
 If you don't have a cocoapod setup, you can set it up from https://cocoapods.org